ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 * Multi-threading within the Aspera Transfer Manager
 * Sub-directory exclusion
 * Configuration settings
-    * Minimal configuration settings can be overrided by are subject to change
+    * Minimal configuration settings can be overridden but are subject to change
 * Windows OS
 * HMAC credentials